 Steph has 25 years of experience in yoga and movement.
 Her understanding of yoga and the human body has been influenced by lifelong dancing and holistic health.
 She found her life’s purpose in helping people become happier and healthier through her own healing journey.
 Steph assists her students in knowing the joy and wonderment of integrating the mind and body.
 She encourages an authentic and life-nurturing practice, one that brings greater consciousness to each moment and every movement of the body with a heavy emphasis on breath.
 With a masters degree in counseling, Steph brings awareness, acceptance and a down to earth approach to her classes.
-She completed her 200-hour with Maty Ezraty, her second 200-hour training with Nancy Candea at Yoga Impact in New Jersey and her 300-hour training with Chris Loebsack at Boundless Yoga Studio in Stroudsburg, Pennsylvania.
-The perpetual student, Steph has studied with Leslie Howard, Travis Eliot, Bryan Kest, Maty Ezraty, Donna Farhi and countless others.
+She completed her 200-hour with Maty Ezraty, her second 200-hour training with Nancy Candea at Yoga Impact in New Jersey and her 300-hour training with Chris Loebsack.
+The perpetual student, Steph has studied with Leslie Howard, Travis Eliot, Bryan Kest, Donna Farhi and countless others.
 She has extensive training in pelvic floor yoga, restorative yoga, yin yoga, power yoga and accessible yoga.
 Most recently, Steph was certified as a Grand Master of Meditation through Swami Vidyanand.
 Steph founded Yoga and Ayurveda Center with her husband.
 They launched Online Yoga School to support their local trainings and have recently launched a virtual yoga studio to accommodate the international community of trainees.
 When she isn’t on her mat, Steph can be found volunteering, enjoying her husband and children, dancing and cooking.
 She previously enjoyed serving on the Education Committee of Yoga Alliance and places a strong emphasis on inclusivity in her teacher trainings.